 Presenting symptoms include gross hematuria and signs of urinary tract infection, with Escherichia coli infection being very commonly found to coexist.

 Within the urinary tract, the bladder is the most frequently affected organ (40% of patients with malacoplakia).

-Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques can extend into the distal ureters.
+Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques may also occur in the ureters.

 Treatment and prognosis